PSM Courses and Textbooks

 Course Catalog Descriptions

-(Note: Unless noted, all prerequisites for these courses are a first course in electric power engineering such as the WSU EE 361 – see FAQ on prerequisites for more information)
+Unless noted, all prerequisites for these courses are a first course in electric power engineering such as the WSU EE 361 – see FAQ on prerequisites for more information.
+All courses below are 3 credits each.

-EE 521 Analysis of Power Systems (3 credits) Prerequisite EE 491 Concepts and practices of modern power engineering, including steady-state and dynamic analysis, economics and control design.
+Prereq: EE 491.
+Concepts and practices of modern power engineering, including steady-state and dynamic analysis, economics and control design.

-EE 536 Power Systems Economics and Electricity Markets (3 credits) Economic dispatch and optimal power flow; electricity market; short-term load forecasting; electricity price forecasting; price-based unit commitment; arbitrage in electricity markets; market power analysis
+Economic dispatch and optimal power flow; electricity market; short-term load forecasting; electricity price forecasting; price-based unit commitment; arbitrage in electricity markets; market power analysis.

 Notes: